Physics-informed neural networks for parameter learning of wildfire spreading: Wildfire spreading modeling

-The aforementioned model parameters appear to be the most appropriate for learning, as they cover a considerable portion of both model and environmental uncertainties, ultimately exerting a profound impact on the dynamics of forest fires.
-Further details concerning model derivation and parameter descriptions can be found in \citep{Vogiatzoglou2023}.
-To effectively train physics-informed neural networks for inference purposes, the synthetic data used as training sets in \Cref{sec:Application_and_Results} employs either constant values for these coefficients or values that fluctuate with time in order to account for the effect of model error in the inference process.
+The aforementioned model parameters appear to be the most appropriate for learning purposes, as they account for a substantial portion of both model and environmental uncertainties, ultimately exerting a profound impact on the dynamics of forest fires.
+Further details concerning model derivation and parameter descriptions can be found in \citep{Vogiatzoglou2024}.
+To effectively train physics-informed neural networks for parameter inference, the synthetic data used as training sets in \Cref{sec:Application_and_Results} employs either constant values for these coefficients or values that fluctuate over time to account for the effect of model error in the inference process.
 In the latter case, the fluctuations are considered to be samples of a Gaussian process with a specific correlation structure.
+Finally, the Troy Fire case study is examined to evaluate the PiNN’s ability to learn the considered wildfire model parameters under a real-world fire scenario.